nfisher23/nickolasfisher.com/content/blog/How-To-Invalidate-an-Nginx-Cache-In-a-Reverse-Proxy-Setup-With-Spring-MVC.md

 You can see the sample code associated with this post [on Github](https://github.com/nfisher23/some-ansible-examples/tree/master/reverse-proxy-nginx).

 In two previous posts, we looked at how to [provision a reverse proxy using nginx](https://nickolasfisher.com/blog/How-to-Deploy-a-Spring-MVC-Application-Behind-an-Nginx-Reverse-Proxy) and then [how to add caching to the nginx reverse proxy](https://nickolasfisher.com/blog/How-to-Use-Nginxs-Caching-to-Improve-Site-Responsiveness).
-The implementation we ended up with at the end of the last post was a &#34;dumb&#34; cache, meaning that it doesn&#39;t know when or if any data gets updated--it just times out after 60 seconds and then asks for a new payload from the application it&#39;s acting as proxy for.
+The implementation we ended up with at the end of the last post was a "dumb" cache, meaning that it doesn't know when or if any data gets updated--it just times out after 60 seconds and then asks for a new payload from the application it's acting as proxy for.

-In this post, I&#39;ll demonstrate a simple way to invalidate the cache under predefined conditions using Spring Boot.
+In this post, I'll demonstrate a simple way to invalidate the cache under predefined conditions using Spring Boot.
 This will allow us to programmatically and selectively notify Nginx to request a new payload.
 This way, users will get a fast page-load time combined with up-to-date information, depending on the use case.

-The first thing we will do is create a simple one-line bash script that &#34;invalidates&#34; the cache.
+The first thing we will do is create a simple one-line bash script that "invalidates" the cache.
 For Nginx, that can simply mean removing the cache contents.
-In our Nginx ansible role, I&#39;m adding a Jinja2 template in **templates/invalidate\_cache.sh.j2**:
+In our Nginx ansible role, I'm adding a Jinja2 template in **templates/invalidate\_cache.sh.j2**:

 ```bash
 #!/bin/bash